DCLP/dclpxsltbox/README.md

     saxon -xsl:navigator/pn-xslt/MakeHTML.xsl -o:dclpxsltbox/output/HGV/HGV62/61399.html -s:idp.data/HGV_meta_EpiDoc/HGV62/61399.xml collection="hgv" analytics="no" cssbase="../../css" jsbase="../../js" path="$PWD/idp.data"

 If you want to transform all of the DCLP files you have locally, there's a script that uses Hugh Cayless's claxon wrapper for saxon to rip through them all.
-It's much much faster than issuing a separate saxon call for each transform:
+It's much much faster than issuing a separate saxon call for each transform.
+It's called ```2html.sh``` and you'll find it in ```dclpxsltbox/bin/```.
+It expects a single command-line parameter, a path (absolute or relative) to the "your-working-directory" (i.e. the parent directory of dclpxsltbox).
+So, if you're currently occupying said directory, you'd use a command line like:

-    dclpxsltbox/bin/2html.sh
+    dclpxsltbox/bin/2html.sh .

-Or if you're on Windows, a batch file:
+If you're on Windows, there's a similar batch file called ```2html_window.bat```.

-    dclpxsltbox\bin\2html_window.bat

 An OxygenXML transformation can also be configured for our XML files using the bundled copy of saxon-he and setting the "collection" parameter for the desired target.